PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Experiments

-\textbf{Existing partial model pFL can have poor generalization to out-of-distribution shifts.} \cref{tab:performance} shows that although existing partial model pFL methods have favorable personalized performance on \cifar and sometimes outperform full model pFL on \office and \chexpert by personalizing the right ``component'', they can be significantly worse than full model pFL to test-time distribution shifts.
-We attribute this to the smaller number of shared parameters to learn global information and the fact that personalized parameters can predominately encode local information for the model. \name circumvents such issue by KD and regularization, which enforce personalized adapter to learn \textit{both} local and global information. {
+\textbf{Existing partial model pFL can have poor generalization to out-of-distribution shifts.} As shown in \cref{tab:performance}, these methods, while showing promising personalized accuracy on \cifar and sometimes outperform full model pFL on \office and \chexpert by personalizing the right model component, \chulin{they significantly lag in generalizing to test-time distribution shifts. \textbf{(a)} Compared to full model pFL, the root causes of this inferior generalization in existing partial model pFL methods are twofold:} \textbf{(i)} a smaller number of shared parameters prevents them from effectively learning global information; \textbf{(ii)} personalized parameters can predominately encode local information for the partially personalized model. \name circumvents such issues by regularization, which enforces personalized adapters to learn \textit{both} local and global information. \chulin{\textbf{(b)} Moreover, the fact that \name even w/o KD has better generalization than existing partial pFL methods suggests that updating the shared parameters globally via FL on heterogeneous data can compromise the pretrained feature exactor.
+Our findings indicate that maintaining frozen parameters, as done in \name without KD, is more effective in preserving the capabilities of the pre-trained model.}